 Or take the symbolism of the Sun, as spiritual light.
 Isa Upanishad tells us that the one subtle forms of Brahman is the eternal light, likened to an inner sun.
 One meditates upon the symbol of light as Self-effulgence and Self-illumination, as subtle form of one’s own Self-becoming.

-The absolute truth of Brahman extends beyond path all-together.
-Brahman as the ground of being and of the Self, it is not objectifiable, and can never be known as an object.
+The absolute truth of Real Being (Brahman) extends beyond path all-together.
+Brahman as the ground of Being and of the Self, it is not objectifiable, and can never be known as an object.
 The Spiritual Path aims toward an object which can never be an object of consciousness, and therefore must be known through the bliss and truth of the Self.
-Bliss emerges as one experiences the qualities of Brahman.
+Bliss emerges as one experiences the qualities of Real Being (Brahman).

-Those that seek an experience of subtle nature of being are guided by inner symbols.
-The love and bliss of the heart– as well the light of the inner sun– offer inner images which guide awareness toward itself.
-Realization of the Self in the spiritual heart or inner sun is Sat-Chit-Ananda (love, bliss, limitlessness).
+Those that seek an experience of Real Being (Brahman) are guided by spiritual qualities.
+The love and bliss of the heart– as well the light of the inner sun– offer qualities and images which guide awareness toward Real Being.
+Realization of Real Being as the spiritual heart or inner sun is Sat-Chit-Ananda (love, bliss, limitlessness).
 Such a realization takes us beyond symbolism, as the truth and bliss of being.

 Carl Jung spoke of the archetypes as contained in a collective unconscious.
 Jung believed the collective unconscious to be inherited, and to present itself in myth, dreams, and imagination.
-The Upanishads are not limited to an inherited model, but instead recognizes the archetypes as representations of the infinite and eternal Truth– of Ultimate Reality!
-This truth emerges in symbolic form from within the Innermost Self, and yet offers an opening to truth which extends beyond the human dimension, into the transpersonal dimensions of being– as Brahman.
+The Upanishads are not limited to an inherited model, but instead recognizes the archetypes as representations of the infinite and eternal Truth– of Real Being!
+This truth emerges in symbolic form from within the Innermost Self, and yet offers an opening to truth which extends beyond the human dimension, into the transpersonal dimensions of Being– as Brahman.